giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 ---
 linkTitle: Azure
-title: Prepare an Azure subscriptions to run Cluster API Giant Swarm cluster
+title: Prepare an Azure subscription to run Cluster API Giant Swarm cluster
-description: This guide will walk you through all necessary steps to set up an Azure subscriptions with appropriate IAM roles for operating Cluster API Giant Swarm clusters.
+description: This guide will walk you through all necessary steps to set up an Azure subscription with appropriate IAM roles for operating Cluster API Giant Swarm clusters.
 menu:
   main:
     identifier: gettingstarted-cloudprovider-clusterapi-azure